meeshkan/hmt/README.md

 ## Making your own mock servers

 The easiest way to use Meeshkan is to obtain a pre-existing mock like we do in the example above.
 However, in most cases, you will need to build your own.
-To make your own mock servers, you can currently import two types of information:
+To make your own mock servers, you can currently use two different sources of information:

 1. Recordings of server traffic in the [`http-types`](https://github.com/http-tyes) format, stored in a `.jsonl` file.
 1. OpenAPI specs describing the server's behavior.